Dave-team/Knowledge-base/Priorities.md

 - Development, feedback, and coaching: standups, development sessions

 **Balance and track time**
+- Daily routine: emails, Notion Inbox, Data Quality dashboard, Redshift Dashboard
 - Plan in advance what the main priorities are for the week.
 Set realistic expectations.
 Focus on high impact projects that make a great BI team.
 These are the longer term strategic initiatives and the hard challenges to solve.
+When overwhelmed or in doubt, make a list of projects, their next step, approach and timeline.
+Confirm with manager.
+Overall, the aim is to self-manage these priorities
 - Work towards those activities in a balanced way making sure the most important ones are completed.
 When working on something challenging, timebox it and balance it with easier wins.
 Solve one thing at a time.
 - Keep a log of what I achieved during the week
 - Maintain a balance between ad hoc, roadmap, and development
 - Take regular breaks during the week.
 Am I working on the right thing?
 Can I make this easier?
 Am I approaching this in a good way?

 **Context and strategy**
 - Know the context around what we work on as well as how our work ties in with the wider strategy and what impact the work has.
+Understand the scope and full span of the project rather than just jumping into the work directly.
+Know what things impact the business and work accordingly.
+Sometimes, this means you'll need to slow down.
 - Ask questions and challenge people.
 Understand why we do things in a certain way.
 Challenge on doing things differently that's more best practice.
 If we can't - challenge that, why not?
 What would change for us to do it that way?
 Also be clear on implications for us and why it's difficult.
 - Ask stakeholders:
   - Context: "I haven't been involved with this, can you give a two minute summary of what we're trying to achieve?"